 In 2009, the Government announced the decision to expand the service scope of Radio Television Hong Kong (RTHK).
 One of RTHK’s key missions is to launch a free-to-air Digital Terrestrial Television (DTT) broadcasting service so that the public will have more choices in addition to the services delivered by the existing commercial broadcasters.
 The service was launched on January 13, 2014.

 RTHK’s DTT signals are transmitted on ultra-high frequency (UHF) TV Channel 62 (798-806 MHz) and TV programmes are broadcast through three television channels, namely RTHK TV 31, 32 and 33.
-Concurrently, 80% of TV households on the Hong Kong Island, Kowloon Peninsula, and New Territories are being served by the existing six main transmission stations located at Temple Hill, Kowloon Peak, Golden Hill, Castle Peak, Cloudy Hill, Lamma Island; as well as by the six fill-in stations at Sai Wan Shan, Mount Nicholson, Brick Hill, Pottinger Peak, Stanley Hill and Hill 374 (Yuen Long).
+Concurrently, over 80% of TV households on the Hong Kong Island, Kowloon Peninsula, and New Territories are being served by the existing six main transmission stations located at Temple Hill, Kowloon Peak, Golden Hill, Castle Peak, Cloudy Hill, Lamma Island; as well as by the seven fill-in stations at Sai Wan Shan, Mount Nicholson, Brick Hill, Pottinger Peak, Stanley Hill, Beacon Hill and Hill 374 (Yuen Long).
 Works on new transmission stations are underway.
 The ultimate target of coverage is 99% of Hong Kong population.

 Starting from April 2, 2016, the Programmes of "RTHK TV 31" and "RTHK TV 33" will be simulcast on our two new analogue TV channels - "RTHK TV 31A" and "RTHK TV 33 A" respectively; while the broadcasting hours for "RTHK TV 31" will be extended from 6:30am to 1:30am.